ernest-bruce/human-internet/humanity/humanity.md

 the internet has gotten the way it is—dominated by entities who use personal·information to make money, and the home of criminals who steal information from its rightful owners—because it was developed without human values or principles
 · its creators could not have imagined the wonderful innovation it would facilitate
-· they also could not have imagined the abuse, disrespect, and contempt for digital·life that its major users would bring to humanity
+· they also could not have imagined the abuse, disrespect, and contempt for the digital·life of individuals that its major users would bring to humanity

 *we* must take the initiative in the digitization of our lives
 · companies, *all of them,* have demonstrated that their motives are always skewed toward profit, if not pure greed
 · while making a profit is good in general, something is lost when every aspect of humanity is viewed through the lens of profitability
-· [Boeing][Boeing] had this view when it decided to offer for sale a [flawed, unsafe plane,][Boeings_plane] to try to compete against better-designed planes by [Airbus][Airbus], and put in peril the lives of the millions of people who fly every day
+· [Boeing][Boeing] had this view when it decided to offer for sale a [flawed, unsafe plane,][Boeings_plane] to try to compete against better-designed planes from [Airbus][Airbus], and put in peril the lives of the millions of people who fly every day
-· [Eli Lilly][Eli_Lilly] and other drug manufacturers make [large profits][insulin_prices] out of the lives of people with diabetes because they can; people generally pay anything to stay alive
+· [Eli Lilly][Eli_Lilly] and other drug manufacturers make [large profits][insulin_prices] out of the lives of people with diabetes because *they can*; people generally pay anything to stay alive
 · and Facebook uses the data we willingly (and unwillingly) provide about ourselves to generate large amounts of revenue and profits without regard to the risks to our privacy and safety, despite any public pronunciations of its executive officers, as former employees and internal communications demonstrate

 no, we, *the people,* must take charge of our own digital·life
 · the behemoths can join us under our terms or stay behind

+&nbsp;
+&nbsp;
+&nbsp;

+## THE HUMAN·INTERNET
+> the internet needs to reflect humanity, and humanity needs digital·connection

+&nbsp;

+a lot of the problems we find in the internet stem from the fact that it has no human·values
+· even though it provides fast, efficient, and resilient digital·communication, the internet is a amoral construct, created to provide a reliable means of communication to humanity
+· we need a *humane* internet, possessing values and principles that reflect the best of humanity

+with time and through the misdeeds of powerful internet-based entities, we have learned that we need to impose rules that specify what entities can and cannot do with our personal·information
+· without effective rules, companies like Facebook, Google, and many others feel free to do whatever they want with personal·data as long as they make money from those actions
+· through their actions (and sometimes through public announcements), companies are asking to be regulated
+· the *human·internet* is the answer to their requests

+> the **human·internet** aims to leverage the most advanced technology available to people to protect their identity, enforce their right to privacy, and secure their personal data

+companies ask for regulation, but why should we trust that they will follow new rules when they have shown so much disdain and disregard for *existing* rules?
+· as we have seen time and time again, companies cannot be trusted to abide by rules on their own, even with the threat of punishment
+· these companies attribute any fines incurred by breaking the rules as another operating cost
+· they also lobby intensely to curtail or weaken rules that are incompatible with their goals or business·practices

+in the human·internet, entities are punished if they do not follow the rules
+· however, the human·internet provides infrastructure that makes it easy for companies who work with personal·data to follow the rules
+· the infrastructure of the human·internet uses the policies and rules of the ecosystem as the framework on which its operations are implemented
+· therefore, the natural state of personal·data in the ecosystem is *private*
+· only the entities that the data·owner authorizes can access that person’s data, and the data is kept secured through minimal effort by those entities
+· entities who put personal·data at risk do so because they perform perilous, nonstandard actions on data, such as not protecting it using strong security measures including encryption
+· the ecosystem facilitates remedial actions against entities who put personal·data, and the safety of its owners, at risk

+in addition to securing personal·data, the human·internet provides its users stronger means of managing their identity
+· the human·internet does not support anonymity
+· when people publish content that others can view, the viewers can readily identity the source of the content
+· this helps to combat the spread of false information by entities with nefarious motives, such as the **Russian Federation** does in its drive to sew mistrust and hate throughout the world

+the human·internet also provides more useful ways to consume content that are possible on the internet
+· the ecosystem follows closely the concepts and ideas spoused by [**Ted Nelson**][Ted·Nelson], the originator of hypertext and hypermedia
+· his concepts provide for a more immersive and informative content-consumption experience, one that is especially useful for people who do a lot of research

 &nbsp;
 &nbsp;